thor314/tk-cargo-generate/README.md

 cargo generate thor314/tmpl [--lib] [-n YOUR_REPO_NAME]
 ```

+## Overkill?
+Yes.
+But I'd rather have the overkill all-the-features as a reference than to not have them.
+Save time, do it once is
+the MO.

 ## Know a cool tool I don't?
 Cool, drop an issue or a pull request!